ElsaTam/3DMinesweeper/README.md

 ## Download

-You can either download the file `3DMinesweeper.zip` and unzip it wherever you want on your computer.
-If you are on Windows x64, the executable should work.
+If you are on Windows x64, you can download the file `3DMinesweeper.zip` and unzip it wherever you want on your computer.
+Inside the folder, you will find the executable game file `3DMinesweeper.exe`.
+Run it to play the game (don't move it outside of the root folder, as it depends upon the other files).

 Otherwise, you can download the full project and build it within Unity (I used version `2022.3.17f1`).